Board of Directors

 Brooke Goldstein, Esq.

-Henry A. Shiner is a Toronto, Canada based strategic management consultant, investor and international investment banker, focusing on the high tech, cleantech and alternative energy spaces.
+Henry A. Shiner is a Toronto, Canada-based investor and investment manager, with a career background as a strategic management consultant and international investment banker who focused on the high tech, cleantech, and alternative energy spaces.